insearcher/bitbucket-mcp/README.md

 \* Either `BITBUCKET_TOKEN` or both `BITBUCKET_USERNAME` and `BITBUCKET_PASSWORD` must be provided.

+> **Note about BITBUCKET_WORKSPACE**: If you set this environment variable, it will be used as the default workspace for all operations.
+For Bitbucket Server, this should be a project key (e.g., "PROJECT-KEY", "DEV").
+If not set, you'll need to specify the workspace parameter in each method call.
+You can use the `listWorkspaces` method to see available workspaces/projects.

 ### Creating a Bitbucket App Password

 1. Log in to your Bitbucket account